 1. Hydrate and humidify.

-Cold air and indoor heating can dry out delicate respiratory tissues, xacerbating respiratory illness and asthma, and increasing the risk of sinus or upper respiratory tract infections.
+Cold air and indoor heating can dry out delicate respiratory tissues, exacerbating respiratory illness, and asthma, and increasing the risk of sinus congestion and upper respiratory tract infections.
 In winter months, or if you live in a dry climate, use a humidifier—the warm, moist air helps clear excess mucus from the lungs and sinuses and lessens irritation of the respiratory tract.
-Steam vaporizers are inexpensive and easy to maintain, and can be used with essential oils.
+Steam vaporizers are inexpensive and easy to maintain and can be used with essential oils.
 Just add a few drops of eucalyptus, peppermint, pine, or spruce essential oil to the medicine cup on the mister, and infuse your bedroom or office with healing scents.

-To prevent the growth of bacteria and mold, be sure to clean your humidifier properly—use equal parts of warm water and vinegar, and scrub off residue with a soft brush—and be careful not to overhumidify, which can lead to mold growth.
+To prevent the growth of bacteria and mold, be sure to clean your humidifier properly—use equal parts of warm water and vinegar, scrub off the residue with a soft brush—and be careful not to over humidify, which can lead to mold growth.
 Stay well-hydrated to keep the respiratory tract moist.
 If you’re sick of chugging water, try spiking it with juice, lemon or cucumber slices, or electrolyte-enhanced drink tablets or powders.